sagemath/trac_to_gh/Issue 3220.md

 # Issue 3220: [with patch; needs review] readline -- fix a couple of issues

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3220

 Original creator: was